-It wasn't so easy to get there from Minneapolis without a car.
-It was even harder from St. Paul.
-In contrast, the Metrodome site, now nearly fully converted into U.S. Bank Stadium, new home of the Vikings, and the Twins' new home of Target Field, and the Target Center are all adjacent to light rail stations downtown, and the Xcel Energy Center in downtown St. Paul has public transit access as well.
+At the time, it wasn't so easy to get there from Minneapolis without a car.
+It was even harder from St. Paul, 12 miles away.
+In contrast, the Metrodome site, now nearly fully converted into U.S. Bank Stadium, the new home of the Vikings, and the Twins' new home of Target Field, and the Target Center are all adjacent to light rail stations downtown.
+The Xcel Energy Center in downtown St. Paul has public transit access as well.

 So why didn't Green simply negotiate to move the North Stars into the Target Center?
 Because it was built with basketball specifically in mind.
 As Islander fans are now finding out at the Barclays Center in downtown Brooklyn, when you try to squeeze a hockey rink into a venue built for basketball, the sight lines don't work out very well.

 2. Dallas.
 It's a sports-crazy city with a lot of transplants from hockey areas, and lots and lots of money.
-Dallas was rolling in it, from the energy, insurance and banking industries.
-Minneapolis may have been an argibusiness, pharmaceutical and technological giant once upon a time, but its business glory days were long gone.
+Dallas was rolling in it in the early Nineties, from the energy, insurance and banking industries.
+Minneapolis may have been an argibusiness, pharmaceutical and technological giant once upon a time, but by the Daddy Bush years, its business glory days were long gone.